HongyangYu/jekyll-now/README.md

 ## Thanks

 This repository is forked from [barryclark/jekyll-now](https://github.com/barryclark/jekyll-now). <br>
-Thanks a lot that barryclark make it easier to create a github pages.
+Thanks a lot that barryclark makes it easier to create a github pages.